 Place the cutlets into the sauce briefly, one by one, to coat well.

-Suggested Sides Ideas
+Suggested Side Dish Ideas

 - Olive Oil and Grated Italian Cheese Blend Tossed Pasta